FractalFramework/telex/readme.txt

 Free License GNU/GPL
 ====================

-Thank you to download and use TELEX !
+Thank you to download and use TLEX !
-Telex is a Twitter-Like open source
+Tlex is a Twitter-Like open source
 It works under this fractalFrameWork environment

 ====================